christianspecht/missilesharp/readme-full.md

 	up,500
 	fire,2

 You can save several of these command sets in the same file, each one under its own name (in this case, "Steve").
+Lines beginning with `#` will be ignored and can be used for comments.

 First, you have to load the file once: